oweise/k8s-hello/README.md

 ]
 ```

-This file contains the mandatory parameters, expecting the following values:

-- GitHubToken: The Github Token for your account created earlier
-- GitHubUser: Your Github user name, or more specific, the user name which owns
-  the repository fork

 Other parameters can be added in the provided syntax.
 You will need these only
-if you copied the repository to create your own projects:
+if you copied (!=forked) the repository to create your own projects:

 - GitSourceRepo: Name of the GitHub repository for checkout.
 - GitBranch: The branch to check out.